CS480UIC/dbs-resource_management/documentation/glossary.md

 __Attributes__:

-__Attribute Type__: __resource_id__
+__Attribute Type__: __id__

 maxima:1-1 minima: 1

 __Data type__ : VARCHAR(7)

-__Description__: 'resource_id' contains the ID of the resource to identify them.
+__Description__: 'id' contains the ID of the resource to identify them.
 It is a variable character of size 7. resource_id is a UNIQUE attribute with id mapping to pnly one resource and it should contain NOT NULL values as it the PRIMARY KEY of this entity.

 __Attribute Type__: __school_code__